BetterWayElectronics/ps5-code-reader/README.md

 ### What do I need to get going? ###
 	A USB TTL device and the pinout for the PS4 southbridge for your model!

-### Instructions? ###
+### Instructions ###
-	Wire up your USB TTL device (RX->RX, TX->TX, GND->GND) to the UART points (See attached diagrams!) then run the program.
+	Wire up your USB TTL device to the UART points (See attached diagrams!) then run the program.
 	The program will then search for the PS5.
-Plug AC power into the PS5 (or turn it on), so long as the southbridge works it will prompt that its been detected.
+Plug AC power into the PS5, so long as the southbridge works it will prompt that its been detected.
 	From here you can get the code results!
 I recommend clearing logs and attempting to boot the console to understand your current issue better.
 	Codes will primarily be from a pre-boot stage, but there are a large number of post-boot errors that my program will now detect.

+### The PS5 isnt responding? ###
+	Try RX->RX, TX->TX, GND->GND - if that doesn't work just do RX->TX, TX->RX, GND->GND - if that doesn't work flip it!
+	Some USB TTL devices care about this, some don't.
+It's not going to damage anything if you wire it incorrectly.
+	Some UART devices have fake chips and the problem could be a wrong driver.
+Try changing device and or updating drivers.

 ### Why isn't it free? ###
 	This program is targeted towards businesses with bulk amounts of PS5s to repair.
 My products also come with support and continued development.

 ### Will you add more diagnostic codes? ###
 	So long as people buy this program, yes.
+	Codes are updated automatically via my online database.
+Updating the program rarely influences error code outputs.

 ### I get GDDR6 error top and bottom and a bank number, what does that mean? ###
 	With the board positioned up and the RAM facing you the top row is the top 4 RAM chips and the bottom row is the bottom 4.